-The Antarctic Infrastructure and Modernization for Science (AIMS) project is an initiative of the National Science Foundation’s (NSF) United States Antarctic Program (USAP), and is a major capital investment effort to support the United States’ world-class science program in Antarctica.
-The infrastructure modernization being proposed under the AIMS project is to ensure that McMurdo Station remains a viable platform for supporting Antarctic science for the next 35 to 50 years.
+The Antarctic Infrastructure and Modernization for Science (AIMS) project is one of the initiatives of the National Science Foundation's (NSF) United States Antarctic Program’s (USAP) major capital investment effort to support the United States' world-class science program in Antarctica.
+The infrastructure, now under construction, consists of a modern dormitory and state of the art Vehicle Equipment Operations Center.
+Both are initial steps in the modernization effort to ensure that McMurdo Station remains a viable platform for supporting Antarctic science for the next 35 to 50 years.

 Reviews and the Current State of the Antarctic

-A National Research Council (NRC) committee completed the first part of the review by examining likely science drivers for the coming decades in Antarctica and the Southern Ocean.
-In a series of reports, it envisioned that future science activity in the Antarctic region would entail new scientific directions, broader geographic spread, and increased international involvement in order to support the quantity and duration of observations envisioned to facilitate U.S. scientific leadership in science achieved in Antarctica and the Southern Ocean.
+A National Research Council (NRC) committee completed the first part of the review by examining likely science drivers for the coming decades in Antarctica and the Southern Ocean and producing The U.S. Antarctic Program: Future Science Opportunities in the Antarctic and Southern Ocean.
+In a series of reports, it envisioned that future science activity in the Antarctic region would entail new scientific directions, broader geographic spread, and increased international involvement to support the quantity and duration of observations envisioned to facilitate U.S. scientific leadership in science achieved in Antarctica and the Southern Ocean.

 The 2011 NRC report and other studies influenced the second part of the review, wherein a Blue Ribbon Panel (BRP) was commissioned by the Office of Science and Technology Policy (OSTP) and NSF to conduct an independent assessment of the USAP logistics support system.
 The BRP was asked to identify and characterize a range of options for supporting and implementing required national scientific endeavors, international collaborations, and strong U.S. presence in Antarctica.